 After spending a decade serving on active duty in the military, I got out and continued pursuing my education, eventually earning my Ph.D. in Software Engineering.
 I married a fellow soldier when 19, but after 25 years we divorced.
-I’ve since become engaged to M. We haven’t set a wedding date and are currently living together but maintaining separate residences.
-(I’m more cautious about jumping in with both feet, now that I’m in my 40’s.)
+I’ve since become committed life partners with M. (We decided not to involve the government in our relationship.)

-I have a lovely 6-year-old tuxedo cat named Amelia Bedelia.
-M., my fiance, has a 2-year-old dog (mid-sized mutt) named Tallulah.
-I recently became a partner in a small software development firm, where I work presently.
+I have a lovely 7-year-old tuxedo cat named Amelia Bedelia, and a 3-year-old dog (mid-sized mutt) named Tallulah.
 My primary focus has been AI development since I was a pre-teen.
 I also spend lots of time playing drums, guitar, bass, and synthesizers.
-I’ve been a violinist since I was four, and give lessons to a few locals.
+I’ve been a violinist since I was four.

 I use this blog to connect with others and think out loud.
 I write to help myself with intense emotions, over-excitement, and to have a voice, in case others can relate.
 I see my life as a journey full of learning, relationships, experiences, and contemplation.
 I collect moments of joy and replay them in my mind often.
 I think it’s why I’m happy more often than not.